GeoWebCache/geowebcache/documentation/en/user/source/concepts/index.rst

 Concepts
 ========

-This section explains some general concepts used when tiling, as well as special idioms used in GeoWebCache
+This section explains some general concepts used when tiling, as well as special idioms used in GeoWebCache.

 .. toctree::
    :maxdepth: 2